-A supplier needs to make a contract with its customers.
-The customer has two contracts however, one with the supplier and one with the DSO.
-The contract with the DSO is an implied contract in that it does not need signing, it simply exists as a result of using the energy.
 The customer also has to make a contract with the DSO for any new connection if the customer installs a new meter in the process.
-In Denmark the wholesale model will result in the customer only needing a contract with the supplier50.
+In Denmark the wholesale model will result in the customer only needing a contract with the supplier.
 Concerning the number of contracts, some suppliers seem to prefer a single contract, between the customer and the supplier.
 Some suppliers, however, believe that the current system, whereby customers who have switched will have contracts with both the DSO and the supplier, is better in some situations: for instance if there is a meter problem form the past which implies repayment by the supplier to the customer for revenue that the supplier never received.

 Number of Customer Contracts

-Current Approach 51 Expected Changes
+Current Approach Expected Changes

-Denmark 2 52 1 53
+Denmark 2 1

-Finland 2 54 -
+Finland 2 -

-Norway 2 55 -
+Norway 2 -

 Sweden 2 -